 - 1. Demonstrate the skills to undertake a conceptual analysis of art. - 2.
-Apply the concepts and methods of composition. - 3.
-Demonstrate knowledge of significant examples of visual art. - 4.
+Understand and apply concepts and methods of composition. - 3.
+Demonstrate knowledge of significant examples of the Visual Art. - 4.
 Design and plan finished works of art. - 5.
-Create finished works of art based on initial designs.
+Create or manufacture finished works of art based on initial designs.